RagnarB83/ash-documentation/docs/_build/html/_sources/module_freq.rst.txt

 e.g. if an ORCA object has been defined with numcores=8 then ORCA will run each Energy+Gradient evaluation with 8 cores using the OpenMPI parallelization of ORCA.
 For numerical frequencies, it is usually much more efficient, however, to run the displacement jobs simutaneously in parallel fashion.
 This is accomplished using runmode='parallel' and the parallelization will be linear scaling (almost always recommended).
-As there are almost always many more displacements available than CPUs, the parallelization of the QM or QM/MM object is turned off and instead as many displacements are run simultaneously as there are number of cores.
+As there are almost always many more displacements available than CPUs, the parallelization of the QM or QM/MM object should usually be turned off and instead as many displacements are run simultaneously as there are number of cores.
 For example, for a 30-atom system, there are 90 XYZ coordinates.
 For a 2-point Hessian, this means that 180 displacements to be calculated.
 If 20 cores are available, then 20 displacements can be run simultaneously, fully utilizing all 20 cores.
 This will require 9 runs in total (20*9=180).